 TASC.
 2017, Sociology Level 3, BHS315116

-Referencing advice: The TASC and your teachers at St Patrick's College expect you to present all your work with citations and references in the Harvard (author/date) format.
+Referencing advice: The TASC and your teachers at St Patrick's College expect you to present all your work with citations and references in the APA (author/date) format.
 Go to the Library's Referencing Guidelines for extended help in this important area.
 The Library staff are always happy to help you with any queries you may have in regard to referencing requirements for any research you are undertaking.

 Independent studies (IPs): When undertaking any independent study, research or book review you must allow yourself enough time to search for and locate the material you will need.
 To help you a booking sheet is kept at the Library desk where you may book an individual time with one of the Library staff when commencing any research for Psychology.

-Faculty Resources: All material purchased for the teachers of psychology is also available for student use if it is not required by the teachers.
+Faculty Resources: All material purchased for the teachers of sociology is also available for student use if it is not required by the teachers.
 The resources are kept in the Library and can be found using the Library catalogue.

 - Next >>